deltaepsilon/chrisesplin.com/content/writing/articles/bootstrap-or-vc-funded-startup/index.md

 Equity deserves its own essay.

-Nobody seems to understand equity, and I sometimes doubt myself, but I'll try to hit the high points.
+Nobody seems to understand equity.
+I'll try to hit the high points.

 ## What percentage do you own?

 Equity is measured in "basis points", or 1/1000 shares of the company.
 You must **insist** on always knowing how many shares are outstanding at your company.

-For instance, if you own 10 basis points—bps or "bips"—of a company, and it sell for $100MM, you can expect a $100k payout.
+For instance, if you own 10 basis points—bps or "bips"—of a company, and it sells for $100MM, you can expect a $100k payout.
 The company would have to sell for $1B for you to make $1MM.
 Those are very big numbers, and its easy to forget that $100MM to $1B is a 10x growth in the business.

 ## Dilution matters